miac-research/MARS-brainstem/README.md

 In general, we recommend the nnU-Net algorithm (please see our publication for a detailed comparison between the two algorithms) and using Apptainer (the standard container tool for scientific computing).

+### Data requirements

+The brainstem segmentation requires **only one input, a 3D T1-weighted image** (e.g., MPRAGE, FSPGR, FFE) in NIfTI-1 data format.
+We recommend [dcm2niix](https://github.com/rordenlab/dcm2niix) for DICOM to NIfTI conversion.
+Importantly, the image must have been acquired without the use of a contrast agent.
+Check that the brainstem is sufficiently covered by the field of view.
+The recommended resolution is 1 mm isotropic.
+Images with a different resolution will be resliced to 1mm isotropic before prediction, brainstem masks are returned in the original resolution.
+In case your image data deviates from 1 mm isotropic resolution, check the output carefully.

 ### Hardware requirements

 While the inference can be run on CPU (>8 cores recommended), an NVIDIA GPU will greatly accelerate the calculation.
 The pre-built images use CUDA 12 and can thus support a wide range of NVIDIA GPUs from compute capability 5.0 (Maxwell generation, 2014) to 9.0 (Hopper generation, 2022).
 The nnU-Net method should also work up to compute capability 12.0 (Blackwell generation, 2024), but this is untested.
 Please report any errors you encounter on the [Issues page](https://github.com/miac-research/MARS-brainstem/issues).
 A minimum of 8 GB GPU memory is required.